Last updated: Jan. 14, 2021, at 8:27 a.m.

 Campus dining has taken new precautions to offer a safer dining experience in the dining halls and retail locations.
 A list of safety measures is available online.
 If you are experiencing food insecurity, resources are available through the Warrior Meal Share Program.

-While some employees have resumed a phased return to campus, the majority of WSU faculty and staff will be working remotely for the fall semester.
+While some employees have resumed a phased return to campus, the majority of WSU faculty and staff will be working remotely for the winter semester.
 Visit HR's page for information regarding working remotely, a guide for supervisors transitioning to a blended work environment, and guidelines for returning employees.

 |Facilities||Facilities Planning and Management is dedicated to providing a clean and safe environment in which to learn, work and live.
 For more information on FP&M's plans for a safe return to campus and clear protocol while navigating through campus, review the Facilities Campus Restart Playbook.
 For any additional questions, visit Facilities Campus Restart FAQ.|